SCasanova/f1dataR/README.md

-# A set of functions to easily access Formula 1 data from the Ergast API
+# A set of functions to easily access Formula 1 data from the Ergast API and the official F1 data stream via the fastf1 python library.

 ## Installation